HomeSmall BusinessWhy Communication Strategy Is Now a Core Business Decision in Canada

 • Scale communication without major infrastructure changes

-Supporting a Distributed Workforce
+Supporting a distributed workforce

-Modern communication platforms enable:
+Modern platforms enable:

-For many industries, voice communication remains the primary point of contact with customers.
-This includes professional services, healthcare administration, logistics, financial operations, and BPO organizations.
+In many industries, voice communication remains the primary point of contact with customers.
+That includes professional services, healthcare administration, logistics, financial operations, and BPO organizations.
+(BPO, or Business Process Outsourcing, refers to companies that handle customer service and administrative functions for other organizations.)

-In these environments, communication systems must support:
+In these settings, communication systems have to support:

 • High call volumes